RikaIljina/PortfolioProject3/README.md

 7. Push the files to the remote repository on GitHub with the command `git push -u origin main`

 ### Heroku
-### GitHub Pages

-The website was deployed to GitHub Pages.
+The game was deployed to Heroku using this [template](https://github.com/Code-Institute-Org/p3-template) provided by Code Institute.
 Deployment process:

-1. Login to GitHub.com and open project repository
-2. Click on "Settings"
-3. In the left panel, select "Pages"
-4. Under "Build and Deployment" - "Source", select "Deploy from a branch" and select the main branch
+1. Log in to Heroku using your GitHub account.
+2. Open your dashboard and click on "New" - "Create new app".
+3. Enter relevant data and click on "Create app".
+4. In the tab row below the app name, click on "Settings".
+5. In the section "Buildpacks", add the buildpack `heroku/python`.
+6. Then add the buildpack `heroku/nodejs` (Note: the order in which the buildpacks are added is important!).
+5. In the section "Config Vars", click on "Reveal Config Vars".
+7. Create a config var called `PORT` and set it to `8000`.
+8. If you are using an API such as the Google Sheet API, add the following config var: use the key `CREDS` and paste the contents of your API credentials file `creds.json` into the `value` field.
+9. In the tab row below the app name, click on "Deployment".
+10. In the section "Deployment Method", click on "GitHub".
+11. In the section below, enter the repository name of the project that will be deployed.
+    - Make sure that the repository contains an up-to-date `requirements.txt` file with all installed packages in your Python environment.
+To create it, execute `pip freeze > requirements.txt` in your code editor with the project open.
+    - Make sure that the repository contains a `runtime.txt` file with the Python version that the project uses to run (e.g. python-3.11.5).
+12. Once the repository is found, click on "Connect".
+13. In the section below, enable automatic deployments to automatically deploy to Heroku after each push to GitHub (if needed).
+14. In the section below, click on "Deploy branch".
-5. Once the deployment is finished, the link to the page is shown at the top of the GitHub Pages section
+15. Once the deployment process is finished, click on "View" at the bottom of the page or on "Open app" at the top of the page to open the live app.
-6. The live link can be found [here](https://rikailjina.github.io/PortfolioProject2/)
+10. The live link can be found [here](https://ad-astra-42d5dff1b7ca.herokuapp.com/).

 ### Forking the GitHub Repository